Chris Herrod

-Christopher N. Herrod (born August 31, 1965) is an American real estate developer and politician from Provo.
+Christopher N. Herrod (born August 31, 1965) is a real estate developer and politician from Provo.
 He was a Republican member of the Utah House of Representatives representing the 62nd district from 2007 to 2012.
 He was an unsuccessful candidate to replace Jason Chaffetz in the 2017 Utah's 3rd congressional district special election.

-In 2016, he ran for the Utah State Senate District 16 seat against incumbent Curt Bramble, but was defeated in the primary.
+In 2016, he ran for the Utah State Senate District 16 seat against incumbent Curt Bramble, he was defeated in the primary.

 Herrod was a member of the American Legislative Exchange Council (ALEC), serving as Utah state leader.

 Early life, education, and business career

 Born in Chicago, Herrod has a B.A. in International Relations and Family Living (1990), and a Master's degree in Organizational Behavior (1992), both from Brigham Young University.
 He spent 1992-1993 as an assistant professor at Kharkov State University; in 1995–1996, he served as an instructor and advisor at Utah Valley State College's Kyiv affiliate, the Kyiv College of Hotel Management.
 From 1997 to 1998, he was international marketing director of Neways.
 After a brief stint at Merck (1998–99), Herrod went into real estate development, as owner/manager of Keystone Developers and Pangaea Development.
 He has also served as adjunct faculty in international business at Utah Valley University.